chvvkumar/simpleCloudDetect/readme.md

   -v /docker/simpleclouddetect/labels.txt:/app/labels.txt \
   chvvkumar/simpleclouddetect:latest
 ```

+### Architecture-specific images

+The Docker images are automatically built for multiple architectures:
+- `chvvkumar/simpleclouddetect:latest` - Multi-platform manifest (automatically selects the right image)
+- `chvvkumar/simpleclouddetect:latest-amd64` - For x86_64 systems
+- `chvvkumar/simpleclouddetect:latest-arm32v7` - For Raspberry Pi 2/3/4 (32-bit)
+- `chvvkumar/simpleclouddetect:latest-arm64v8` - For Raspberry Pi 3/4/5 (64-bit)

+For dev builds, use the `dev` tag instead of `latest`.

 As an alternative you can mount the image as a volume and reference it with the `IMAGE_URL` environment variable:
 ```shell
 # When using an  image from a local file path